 Making maps allows us to place ourselves in them, and gives us the feeling of certainty and safety that comes from knowing where you are.

 This is just one example of our Nesting Instinct.

 Just like birds craft their nests or some mammals create burrows, we have evolved to find ways of creating comfort and safety for ourselves.

-These bodies of ideas, values, beliefs can be seen as Landscapes of belonging.
+These bodies of ideas, values, beliefs can be seen as Landscapes of belonging, or our nest.

 I believe that culture is personal psychology writ large.
 Our own fears and hopes are collect together to form the fads, fashions, and building projects we see.

 Familiarity is what helps us feel safe.
 So we name things, connect things together creating a map.

 Religion, science, art, language, society, beliefs, and so on are man-made endeavours.
 A landscape or body of ideas that allow us to make sense of the world and ourselves.

 Our self-identity is a bundle of these ideas that we appropriate from outside.